top of page

 • Compatibility with smart thermostats

-• Do you have space for a hot water cylinder?
+• Do you have space for a hot water cylinder or tank?

-• Does your home already have the necessary pipework?
+• Does your home already have suitable pipework?

 • Do you want the boiler hidden in a cupboard?

-Combi boilers need the least amount of space, while system and regular boilers require more room.
+Combi boilers need the least space.
+System and regular boilers require more room.

 This is critical.
-Only a Gas Safe registered engineer can legally install, repair, or service a boiler.
+Only Gas Safe registered engineers can legally install, service, or repair boilers in the UK.

 A good installer will:

-• Recommend the right boiler size (kW output)
+• Recommend the correct boiler size (kW output)

 • Provide a fixed-price quote